mediamonks/composer-vendor-cleaner/README.md

 ## Disclaimer

-This script is not tested extensively yet so use at your own risk
+This script is under development and is not tested extensively yet so use at your own risk!

 ## We can use your help!